 - Korean Foreigner's Newsletter: last confirmed post November 2022.

-- Aigoo Korean School: last post February 2025, describing a relaunch that has not produced further posts since.
+- Aigoo Korean School: last post February 2026, a relaunch announcement that has not produced further posts since.

 If an old blog post or forum thread points you toward one of these, treat it as a dead link rather than an active subscription.